Safari push notifications

 Generate website.json

-- Generate new Authentication token (it is a random token, so you may use your own)
+- Generate a new Authentication token (it is a random token, so you may use your own).

 - Enter Website name

-- Create a new file website.json on your disk and paste the contents of clipboard
+Copy to clipboard - Create a new website.json file on your disk and paste the contents of the clipboard

 Generate pushPackage.zip